 You probably think you are satisfied right now with all you have and all you have become.
 Maybe you should be proud of it all, but deep down beyond the hours you spend at work, beyond the time with your family, beyond the busy day and your normal everyday life – beyond all this, is the great emptiness that seems impossible to fill, and so you consume yourself with work, with your kids, with making wealth and hoping you would finally find the inner peace you so desperately desire.

 You should probably ask yourself the right questions “why am I here?” and “what is the meaning of my life?”
-Until you find the answer to these questions you’ll never find satisfaction, you’ll never feel complete.
-Many people go into the wrong things because they become frustrated from trying, and so they just live a distraction filled life.
+Until you find the answer to these questions you’ll never find satisfaction, and you’ll never feel complete.
+Many people go into the wrong things because they become frustrated from trying, and so they just live a distraction-filled life.
 They don’t want to be reminded that they are lonely, or that everything they do is vain and insufficient.

-What you are seeking for is a purpose for living, a purpose for your existence and a purpose for all you had to go through all you’ve been through to be where you are right now.
+What you are seeking is a purpose for living, a purpose for your existence, and a purpose for all you had to go through and all you’ve been through to be where you are right now.
 That purpose can only be found in God.
-The reason is simple, no one can understand the purpose of a thing more than it’s creator.
+The reason is simple, no one can understand the purpose of a thing more than its creator.
 God is the missing piece of the puzzle to complete your life, fix Him in and see how right your life will become.
-You will find confidence, contentment and peace like you have never experienced, this is because He does not just give you substance to make you happy He gives you Himself as the greatest gift you can ever receive.
+You will find confidence, contentment, and peace like you have never experienced, this is because He does not just give you substance to make you happy He gives you Himself as the greatest gift you can ever receive.
 The scripture “If God be for us, who can be against us?” now begins to make more sense.

 How do you find a God you cannot see?